noobCode-69/redux-typescript-boilerplate/README.md

     ```

-10. This is more or less all the files that you are going to setup the redux.
+10. This is more or less all the files that you are going need to setup the redux.
 Now you should know how to use it.